gravitational/teleport/rfd/0048-tctl-sso-test-command.md

 - OIDC (Enterprise only)
 - Github

-To implement this change `tsh` will have to be able to load SAML and OIDC resources.
-This is only possible in Teleport Enterprise, which means an Enterprise variant of `tsh` command will need to be created.

 ## Why

 Currently, Teleport offers no mechanism for testing the SSO flows prior to creating the connector, at which point the